Jitesh117/jitesh117.github.io/content/blog/quirks-of-golang.md

 Wouldn't it be nice if Go had a "debug mode" where unused variables were just friendly warnings?
 Imagine how much smoother our edit-compile-debug tango would be!

-So here's to Go's overzealous linting: The feature that keeps our code squeaky clean, but occasionally makes us want to pull our hair out during debugging sessions.

 ## 2. No Ternary Operator

 Go doesn't have a ternary operator (`?:`), which can be surprising for developers coming from other languages: